-As the center of northern Thai, or Lanna, culture, Chiang Mai is home to hundreds of Buddhist temples, with a rich history that dates back some 700 years.
+As the center of northern Thai, or Lanna, culture, Chiang Mai is home to hundreds of Buddhist temples, with a rich history that dates back over 700 years.
 The reverence for this history, combined with a mountainside setting, helps give the area its unique feel.
 A moat still surrounds Chiang Mai’s historic core and the crumbing remains of this once walled city evoke its exotic past.

 With an average temperature of around 77 F during the cool season, Chiang Mai sees some of the country’s best weather.
 And here you have access to all of the modern conveniences and comforts of daily life, at some of the most reasonable prices in Thailand.
 You’ll find impressive dining options, movie theaters featuring first-run films, western-style malls, as well as a JCI-accredited hospital offering quality, affordable medical care.

 Like any modern center, Chiang Mai is not without its challenges.
 During the hot season, local farmers burn to clear for new crops and this does impact upon the air quality.
 Although there are measures being taken to reduce the burning, some choose to travel during this time.
 Many expats live near the city center, and some single expats report living comfortably on as little as $1,100 a month.
 Studio apartment rentals in this area start at around $400 a month, and can be bought for just over $25,000 for a basic room with a kitchenette.

 2. Koh Samui: A Tropical Island Haven

 When it comes to the ideal beach lifestyle abroad, many expats look to Koh Samui, where the palm-lined beaches, Azure Ocean, year-round tropical weather, and affordable costs make for ultra-easy living.

 Just an hour-and-a-half flight from the Thai capital of Bangkok, this popular spot offers something for everyone, whether you dream of a tranquil seaside retreat or prefer frequent nights out on the town.
 You can access quality healthcare, where a basic doctor’s visit costs as little as $20, and there’s plenty to keep you busy—from yoga and Pilates to salsa dancing and bridge club—when you’re not soaking up the sun on one of the island’s many beaches.